dannybloe/dzVents/README.md

 		if (roomSwitch.state == 'On' and domoticz.devices['Living room'].temperature > 18) then
 			domoticz.devices['Another switch'].switchOn()
-			domoticz.notify('This rocks!', 'Turns out that it is getting warm here', -1) end
+			domoticz.notify('This rocks!', 'Turns out that it is getting warm here', domoticz.PRIORITY_LOW) end

 	end